bdi-lab/InGram/README.md

 - `--num_neg`: number of negative triplets per triplet
 - `--best`: use the provided checkpoints (only used for test.py)
 - `--no_write`: don't save the checkpoints (only used for train.py)

-Please refer to `my_parser.py` for the examples of the arguments.